CAHPS Research on Survey Design and Administration

 Through the CAHPS program, AHRQ supports ongoing efforts to identify and test strategies for improving the reliability, validity and usefulness of CAHPS surveys.
 Since the program's inception in the mid-1990s, the CAHPS Consortium has led or participated in research on survey design, sampling, and data collection strategies to ensure that survey users have the information they need to determine how to collect the best data possible.
 Specifically, CAHPS research focuses on investigating ways to produce survey scores that:

-- represent the target enrollee or patient population,
+- Represent the target enrollee or patient population.

-- reflect their experiences with health care, and
+- Reflect their experiences with health care.

-- can be compared across health care groups or organizations.
+- Can be compared across health care groups or organizations.

 Research Meeting on Advances in Survey Methodology